-These cookies make their way to our family Christmas dessert table every year.
-Either via my grandma or my aunt baking them.
+Thumbprint Cookies make their way to our family Christmas dessert table every year.
+Either my aunt or grandma will bake a batch, usually with a combination of green and red jelly.

-Then a month or two ago as I was unpacking some of my cookbooks and recipe cards, I came across our family recipe.
-Clearly it was a sign that I needed to make these odd looking cookies.
+A month or two ago as I was unpacking some of my cookbooks and recipe cards and I came across our family recipe for Jelly Thumbprint Cookies.

 So I did.
 And you know what?